 There’s nothing worse than building a model railway layout only to realise you’ve made a basic error.
 Avoid these 3 painful but easy mistakes when designing and constructing your baseboard for trouble-free enjoyment.

-I’m working on building the baseboard and framework for my new railway layout.
-I’ve built layouts before and thought I new what to avoid but while researching the subject I came across a great article on layout errors which included these 3 painful mistakes to avoid.
+As mentioned in my guide to model train baseboards, I’m increasingly using modular baseboards but do build a lot myself.
+And I thought I new what to avoid but while researching the subject I came across a great article on layout errors which included these 3 painful mistakes to avoid.

 The original article can be read here.